Louie519/Data_Warehousing_Project/README.md

 # Taxi Service Data Warehouse Project

 ## Introduction
-This project aims to build a data warehouse for analyzing taxi service data.
+This project aims to build a data warehouse for efficieent analysis of taxi service data.
 The primary goal is to understand taxi service usage patterns, including high-demand zones, peak times throughout the year, and factors affecting total revenue like tip amounts.
 This analysis will enable taxi drivers to optimize their services, improve customer satisfaction, and increase profitability.

 This document provides an overview of the dataset we worked with and guidelines to set up the project in your local environment.

 ## Data Description
-Below is a description of the dataset used in this project:
+Below is a description of the transformed dataset used to populate our SQL database:

 | Field Name             | Description |
 | ---------------------- | ----------- |